jembi/JeMPI/documentation/ui-user-guide.md

 - System sends a notification when the input csv file has been created.
 The notification must include the URL of the filename.

 Select the **SUBMIT** button
-8. This button is disabled until all required selections have been made i.e. file must be uploaded, configuration selected, threshold values populated and reports option selected.
+8. This button is disabled until all required selections have been made, i.e., file must be uploaded, configuration selected, threshold values populated, and reports option selected.
 9. When the SUBMIT button is enabled, select submit System displays a confirmation message to confirm the upload.